Acute Compartment Syndrome

 Compartment syndrome may result from a decrease in compartment size, or an increase in compartment pressure.

-An increase in intra-compartmental pressure leading to acute compartment syndrome may be seen in the following conditions: fractures; internal bleeding; extensive damage of the muscles (“rhabdomyolysis”); infiltration of an IV infusion; increased capillary permeability caused by trauma (including that caused by surgical procedures) or burns; and reperfusion after a prolonged period of ischemia (e.g., crush injuries or after performing surgery to re-vascularize a limb).
+An increase in intra-compartmental pressure leading to acute compartment syndrome may be seen in a variety of conditions.
+These associated conditions include fractures, internal bleeding, extensive damage of the muscles (“rhabdomyolysis”), infiltration of IV infusions, increased capillary permeability caused by trauma (including surgical procedures) or burns, and reperfusion after a prolonged period of ischemia (e.g., after performing surgery to re-vascularize a limb).

 Acute compartment syndrome may be iatrogenic.
 For example, anticoagulants (leading to bleeding in the compartment) and constrictive dressings are possible physician-induced causes.